 December 16, 2019 – Dr. Erin Hales recently joined Morris Animal Foundation as our first postdoctoral fellow.
-Erin will be working with Dr. Missy Simpson, Study Epidemiologist, on a variety of projects, but her main focus will be the Golden Retriever Lifetime Study.
+Erin will be working on a variety of projects, but her main focus will be the Golden Retriever Lifetime Study.

 Erin grew up in southern Colorado.
 After receiving her undergraduate degree from Rocky Mountain College in Billings, Montana, Erin attended the University of California, Davis, for her graduate studies.
 She was a newly minted PhD student when she arrived at the Foundation in early October.